mvietri/clock/README.md

 ## Case

-I printed this [https://www.thingiverse.com/thing:4886633](awesome 3D Case by CrazyIndiana).
+I printed this [awesome 3D Case by CrazyIndiana](https://www.thingiverse.com/thing:4886633).
 The final touches are work in progress ;)

 ![alt text](/assets/clock_with_3d_case.jpg)